CAMBRIDGE JUNGIAN CIRCLE

 The treatment of another person that belittles, insults or intimidates them will be regarded as bullying behaviour.
 Contact with another person that is of a repetitive, unwanted and intrusive nature will be regarded as harassing behaviour.
 Any action that denigrates or unfairly treats another person on the grounds of gender, gender identification, race, disability or social status will be regarded as discriminating behaviour.

 Disclosure and confidentiality

-All concerns regarding bullying or harassment that are reported to us will be held to be confidential unless otherwise specified.
-Likewise, any discussion that it is deemed necessary to have with those accused of such behaviour will be treated as confidential unless otherwise specified.
+All concerns regarding bullying, discrimination or harassment that are reported to us will be held to be confidential unless otherwise specified.
+Likewise, any discussion that it is deemed necessary to have with those accused of such behaviour will be treated as confidential unless otherwise specified or required.

 Reporting and Resolution Procedure

-Although in the first instance we will attempt to mediate between parties we may take further action, up to and including the revoking of membership, if it is found that bullying or harassment has occurred and cannot be resolved internally.
-In cases of slander or physical intimidation, legal advice may be sought.
+Although in the first instance we will attempt to mediate between parties we may take further action, up to and including the revoking of membership, if it is found that bullying, harassment or discrimination has occurred and cannot be resolved internally.
+In serious cases of intimidation or discrimination legal advice may be sought.

-If the issues of concern are not resolved at this stage, or if they relate internally to committee members, the matter should be directed to the Chair in the first instance.
-Further action, as deemed necessary, will be taken by a mediation group made up of other committee members.
+If the issues of concern are not resolved at this stage they should be directed to the Chair, or if they relate internally to committee members, should be referred to the Chair in the first instance.
+Further action will then be decided on by mediation group comprised of other committee members.

 Adopted: 14/03/2020, to be reviewed every three years Updated 12/01/21